Aloysius Parker: Reception and influence

 Acknowledging Parker's role as a peripheral comic foil, as well as the heavy caricature of the original puppet character, David Garland likens him to the Victorian-era stock character Pantaloon, "a low, comic figure that functioned as a butt of jokes, and did not mix with regular dramatic characters."
 Series co-creator Sylvia Anderson described Parker as a "lovable rogue with doubtful connections who had gone straight."
 While speaking as a guest on BBC 6 Music in December 2007, she cast doubt on the assertion that the character's first name was Aloysius, stating that he was "only ever 'Nosey' Parker".

 The puppet character is known for his Cockney speech, which he would often hypercorrect by adding non-standard aitches in an attempt to imitate prestigious English.
-He is also remembered for his frequent use of the expression "Yes, M'Lady" in acknowledging Penelope's instructions —the phrase being so iconic that it was the original title of Silvia Anderson's autobiography (later changed to "My FAB Years").
-Commentators Jim Sangster and Paul Condon write that the character's "adenoidal" delivery of this line "became synonymous with the show."
+He is also remembered for his frequent use of the expression "Yes, M'Lady" in acknowledging Penelope's instructions—the phrase being so iconic that it was the original title of Sylvia Anderson's autobiography (later changed to "My FAB Years").
+Jim Sangster and Paul Condon write that the character's "adenoidal" delivery of this line "became synonymous with the show."
 They also describe Penelope and Parker as the "best characters in the Anderson collection", stating that the duo "managed to steal every episode they appeared in."
-They are certainly the most identifiable characters in the "Thunderbirds" franchise, with Parker providing the greatest contrast to the Tracys.
 Robert Sellers describes Parker and Penelope together as "amongst the most popular and recognisable TV characters ever created".

 In 2003 Virgin Trains West Coast named locomotive 57311 Parker.
 It retained the name when sold to Direct Rail Services in 2013.